Tokyo – Mt. Fuji – Nagoya – Ise – Nara – Kyoto (bullet train)

-Embark on a boat trip on Lake Kawaguchiko and have wonderful views of Mt.
+Embark on a boat ride on Lake Kawaguchiko for a wonderful view of Mt.
 Fuji and Sakura trees.
 Continue the journey to Nagoya and visit the Samurai Museum.
 (B/L/D)

+Depart for Ise Peninsula by ferry.
 Ise is home to Ise Grand Shrine, the most sacred Shintō shrine in Japan.
 The city has a long-standing title: “The Holy City”.
 During the Edo period, Ise Grand Shrine used to be a popular destination for pilgrimages.
 Purportedly the home of the Sacred Mirror, the shrine is one of Shinto’s holiest and most important sites.
 Especially, the shrine’s buildings are made of Japanese cypress wood.
-Every 20 years, the old shrines are torn down and the new ones, which look exactly the same as the old, are built nearby so that the buildings will be forever new, forever ancient and original.
+Every 20 years, the old shrines are torn down and new ones, which look exactly the same as the old, are built nearby so that the buildings will be forever new, forever ancient and original.

-We will take you to the world-famous Mikimoto Pearl Island, where you’ll be watching women divers demonstrate the traditional method of diving for pearls.
+During our journey in Ise Bay, we will take you to the world-famous Mikimoto Pear Island, where you’ll be watching women divers demonstrate the traditional method of diving for pearls.
 (B/L/D)